Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/TROUBLESHOOTING.md

      value is 3
 * **retry_backoff_factor**: A backoff factor to apply between attempts after the second try
 * **retry_backoff_max**: The maximum back off time.
 Default value is 120 seconds
-* **retry_mode: The delay behavior between retry attempts.
+* **retry_mode**: The delay behavior between retry attempts.
 Supported values are 'fixed' or 'exponential', where default is 'exponential'

 ### Other common exceptions